calder/rust-mafia/README.md

 ## ❤️ Contributing

 Contributions are very welcome!
-See the [issue tracker](https://github.com/calder/rust-mafia/issues) if you're looking for a place to start.
+If you're looking for a place to start:
+* Submit a pull request adding a new role idea to this README.
+* Submit a pull request implementing a role idea on this README.

 ### Setup